fabricioanciaes/fexlguide/docs/system/system-mechanics.md

 There are 2 variations of this, Special Cancels, which means you can cancel into a Special Move.
 An example of Special Cancellable moves are most character's LPs/LKs and MPs/MKs.
 For example, Allen can press `2MK` and then immediately Special Cancel into Soul Force when the `2MK` hits.

 The other variation is Super Cancels, which work similarly except that you get to do Super Moves.
-Examples for most characters are their HPs/HKs, which are Super Cancellable but NOT Special Cancellable.
+Almost all normal moves are Super Cancellable, but notably you get HPs/HKs are Super Cancellable but NOT Special Cancellable.
 Some command normals are Super Cancellable.
-Also, almost all Special Moves are Super Cancellable and all Super Moves are Super Cancellable (not into the same Super so while Allen can Fire Force into Triple Break, he can't Fire Force into Fire Force).
+Also, almost all Special Moves are Super Cancellable and all Super Moves are Super Cancellable (not into the same Super so while Allen can Fire Force into Triple Break, he can't Fire Force into Fire Force, after the different super you can go back to the first super you did however IE. Fire Force > Triple Break > Fire Force).

-In combinations with chains, this allows you to a series of normals that all combo into special moves which then combo into supers which adds up for massive damage.
+In combinations with chains, this allows you to perform a series of normals that all combo into special moves which then combo into supers which adds up for massive damage.
 A sample combo for almost all characters would be `2LK` > `2MK` > Special Move > Super Move > Different Super Move > Super Move or `2LK` > `2MK` > Command Normal > Super Move > Different Super Move > Super Move

 ### Links